Skip to content

 Renters: Other landlord type(c)

-b) Comprises dwellings being rented from a parent/other relative or other person.
+(b) Comprises dwellings being rented from a parent/other relative or other person.

 Note: Table excludes other tenure types and tenure type not stated.

 Source: Measure 2.01, Table D2.01.20.
-AIHW analysis of ABS Census of Population and Housing 2021 (AIHW 2019a).
+AIHW analysis of ABS Census of Population and Housing 2021 (AIHW 2022c).

 Homelessness

-People are considered homeless if their current dwelling is inadequate; or if they have no tenure or their tenure is short and not able to be extended; or if their current living arrangement does not give them control of, or access to, space for social relations (ABS 2016b).
+People are considered homeless if their current dwelling is inadequate; or if they have no tenure or their tenure is short and not able to be extended; or if their current living arrangement does not give them control of, or access to, space for social relations (ABS 2018).

-In 2021, 24,900 Indigenous Australians were homeless on Census night (3.1% of Indigenous Australians (ABS 2023b).
-Among Indigenous Australians experiencing homelessness:
+In 2021, 24,900 First Nations people were homeless on Census night (3.1% of First Nations people) (ABS 2023d).
+Among First Nations people experiencing homelessness:

 • 19% (4,800) were living in supported accommodation for the homeless

-• 9% (2,300) were living in improvised dwellings, tents or sleeping rough; and
+• 9% (2,300) were living in improvised dwellings, tents or sleeping rough, and

 • the remaining 12% (2,900) were staying temporarily with other households, living in boarding houses, or living in other temporary lodgings.

-Between 2011 and 2021, the rate of homelessness among the Indigenous population declined from 487 to 307 per 10,000 population.
+Between 2011 and 2021, the rate of homelessness among the First Nations population declined from 487 to 307 per 10,000 population.

-The rate of homelessness among Indigenous Australians was 8.8 times the rate for non-Indigenous Australians (306.8 compared with 34.9 per 10,000 population), however the gap in homelessness rates between Indigenous and non-Indigenous Australians decreased between 2011 and 2021 (from 453 to 272 per 10,000 population).
+The rate of homelessness among First Nations people was 8.8 times the rate for non-Indigenous Australians (306.8 compared with 34.9 per 10,000 population).
+This was a decrease from 14.2 times as high in 2011 (487.3 compared with 34.2 per 10,000 population).
+The absolute gap in homelessness rates between First Nations people and non-Indigenous Australians decreased between 2011 and 2021 (from 453 to 272 per 10,000 population).

-Specialist homelessness services (SHS) provide a wide range of services to assist people who are experiencing homelessness or who are at risk of homelessness, ranging from general support and assistance to immediate crisis accommodation (AIHW 2022d).
-In 2021–22, around 72,900 Indigenous clients received support from SHS, which is equivalent to 8% of the Indigenous population or 821 Indigenous clients per 100,000 population nationally.
-Indigenous Australians used specialist homelessness services at 11 times the rate of non-Indigenous Australians (74 per 10,000 population), after adjusting for differences in age structure between the two populations.
+In 2021–22, around 72,900 First Nations clients received support from SHS, which is equivalent to 8% of the First Nations population or 821 First Nations clients per 100,000 population nationally.
+First Nations people used specialist homelessness services at 11 times the rate of non-Indigenous Australians (74 per 10,000 population), after adjusting for differences in age structure between the two populations.

 For further information, see: